demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-get-object-to-onboard

 ***
-Get object to onboard, by type (either devices with their linked accounts or global accounts alone).
+Get object to onboard, by type (either devices with their linked accounts or global accounts alone)

 #### Base Command